GSA/digitalgov.gov/content/resources/best-practices-for-writing-for-accessible.md

 *DO*

-1. Think about the image’s strategic purpose.
-Ask yourself, “Is this visual pertinent to the overall purpose of the presentation, email, document, or site?”
+1. Think about the image's strategic purpose.
+Ask yourself, "Is this visual pertinent to the overall purpose of the presentation, email, document, or site?"
-2. Add alt-text to describe your images.
+2. Add alt text to describe your images.

 *DON'T*